raycast/utils/docs/utils-reference/oauth/withAccessToken.md

 # `withAccessToken`

 Higher-order component fetching an authorization token to then access it.
 This makes it easier to handle OAuth in your different commands/components.
-This function will work for all Raycast commands, whether it's `view`, `no-view`, `menu-bar`.
+This function will work for all Raycast commands, whether they're `view` commands, `no-view` commands, or `menu-bar` commands.

 ## Signature